-6.0 BRT Projects (I-405, SR-522, and Bus Base North)
+6.0 BRT Projects (I-405 and SR-522)

-6.1.1 BRT Projects Key Findings
+6.1.1 I-405 BRT Key Findings

-- Accuracy of the Phase 2 (2020) Estimate: The Assessment Team believes the I-405 & SR-522 BRT Phase 2 (2020) cost estimates are appropriate for an approximately 10-20% design. - Bus Base North does not appear appropriate, and it is recommended that a bottoms-up estimate be performed utilizing the latest design and site investigation information. - b.
+- a.
+Accuracy of the Phase 2 (2020) Estimate: The Assessment Team believes the BRT Phase 2 (2020) cost estimates are within an acceptable range for an approximately 10-20% design.
+The Assessment Team focused on right-of-way, retaining walls, and systems. - b.
 ST3 (2016) to Phase 2 (2020) Main Cost Drivers: The project saw only minor changes in cost from ST3 (2016) to Phase 1 (2019) to Phase 2 (2020).
 It appears the project was able to capitalize on many WSDOT partnership opportunities throughout the estimate phases.
 That coupled with minimal right-of-way impacts due to alignment type aided the project and kept costs consistent throughout the estimating phases.
 Details of the BRT FTA SCC is shown below. - c.
-Capture of Phase 2 (2020) Elements: The Assessment Team believes the I-405 & SR-522 projects have adequately captured all areas of the estimate during Phase 2 (2020) but risks still exist.
+Capture of Phase 2 (2020) Elements: The Assessment Team believes the project has adequately captured all areas of the estimate during Phase 2 (2020) but risks still exist.
 These risks include the extent of contaminated soil and fiberoptic requirements and their relationship to both WSDOT infrastructure and local BRT tie-in points.
-As mentioned above, it is recommended that Bus Base North receive a new bottoms-up estimate.